 |Finados||Day of the Dead (All Soul’s Day)||Holiday||November 2nd|

 |Consciência Negra||Black Consciousness Day||Holiday in some states (Rio de Janeiro)||November 20th|

-On commemorative dates everything works normally in Brazil, but on holidays Brazilians have a day off.
+On commemorative dates everything works normally in Brazil, but on Brazilian national holidays, Brazilians have a day off.
 In addition to the national holidays, Rio de Janeiro has its own holidays!
-Take a look:

 Rio de Janeiro Holidays

-Take a look at some of the Rio de Janeiro holidays, they are not celebrated nationally but only for this city:
+Now that we have taken a look at the holidays in Brazil for 2022, let’s take a look at some Rio de Janeiro holidays.
+Remember: they are not celebrated nationally but only for this city: